datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 Download the Flash Download Tool from here: [Flash Download Tool 3.9.4](../../../nano-s3-rtk/flash_download_tool_3.9.4.zip)

+> **Note:**
+Before upgrading, please confirm that DIP switch positions 1 and 2 are set to ON, and positions 3 and 4 are set to OFF.

 When opening the software, the system will prompt you to select a platform.
 Here, you need to choose ESP32-S3.

 ![](../../../images/gnss/nano/flash_download_tool-00.png)